JHSC Certification

 Overview

-JHSC Refresher training is required within three years of becoming a certified member, and every three years thereafter.
-HSPI offers an interactive one-day training course.
+JHSC Refresher training is required within three years of becoming a certified member and every three years thereafter.
+Health & Safety Professionals Inc. (HSPI) offers an interactive one-day training course.

 Workplace health and safety legislation has changed a lot in three years.
 Your JHSC functions best with the latest information.
 This is an important step towards a safe workplace environment.